Introduction

 Take the time to pull everything out of your glovebox, trunk, under seats, and compartments in the car.
 Look for personal papers, insurance slips, sunglasses, chargers, or any items you might need later.
 Once the car gets to the junk yard, you will probably never get the chance to get that stuff back.
 Also, look in the door pockets, sun visors, and floor mats.

-After you have notified the scrapyard about the date you will be scrapping your vehicle, you will need to contact your insurance.
+Once you’ve informed the scrapyard about your scrapping date, contact your insurance provider to cancel the policy.
 Let them know that you are scrapping the vehicle and want to cancel the policy.
 In Ontario, some companies will give a refund if you cancel right in the middle of your policy.
 You will simply need to ask your agent about this option.
-You could also be held liable if your vehicle is moved before the scrapping date.
+You could also remain liable if your vehicle is moved or involved in an incident before the scrapping date.

 Remove the license plates from your car before pick-up or drop-off.
 In Ontario, you can either transfer the plates to another vehicle or return them to any ServiceOntario facility.
 The scrap yard does not do this for you.
-If you forget to take them off and someone misuses your plates, you may have some issues, so make sure you keep your plates and either reuse them or return them.
+If you forget to remove them and someone misuses your plates, it could cause legal issues.
+Always keep your plates and either reuse or return them.

-Call a few scrap yards and request a written quote from a few scrap yards based on the make, model, and condition of your car.
+Call a few scrap yards and request written quotes based on your car’s make, model, and condition.
 Trustworthy auto recyclers in Ontario will provide you with a firm offer upfront.
 Confirm whether they will pay you in cash on pickup or through e-transfer.

 Also Read: Scrap Yard vs. Junkyard: What’s the Difference?

 Most of the legit scrap yards in Ontario will offer some sort of free towing for scrap cars.
-Check whether your local scrap yard offers this option in your area, or if they allow you to drop the car at their yard and pay you on the spot.
+Check whether your local scrap yard offers free towing in your area, or if you can drop off the car and get paid on the spot.
 You decide what is easiest for you.
 If you book a pickup, it is a good idea to check the date, time, and details about the driver you will get.

 Scrap yards do not all do business or operate safely, and not all scrap car removal companies operate legally.
 Certified auto recyclers in Ontario are required to meet strict environmental guidelines.
 When disposing of scrap cars, they are required to properly dispose of all fluids like engine oil, coolant, and brake fluid.
 Batteries, tires, and scrap metal can also be set aside for recycling.
 Not only does using a licensed scrap yard protect you against being misled, but it also protects the environment.